roadrunner-server/roadrunner-docs/docs/en/intro/about.md

 Since a worker resides in memory, all open resources persist across requests, remaining accessible for subsequent interactions.
-Utilizing the built-in [goridge](https://github.com/roadrunner-server/goridge), you can offload complex computations to the application server rapidly.
-For instance, you can schedule a background PHP job or even develop your own [custom RoadRunner plugin](../customization/plugin.md) to process intricate tasks using Go, which offers improved efficiency and performance.
+Utilizing the built-in [goridge](https://github.com/roadrunner-server/goridge), you can offload complex computations to the application server.
+For instance, you can schedule a background PHP job or even develop your own [custom RoadRunner plugin](../customization/plugin.md) to process complex tasks using Go, which offers improved efficiency and performance.
 By leveraging the strengths of both PHP and Go, you can create a more robust and high-performance solution for your applications.

-It is worth mentioning that workers follow the shared-nothing architecture, which offers several benefits:
+It is worth mentioning the following properties of the PHP workers:

 - **Isolation:** Each worker process operates independently, preventing interference with other worker processes and improving stability.